decretist/Dissertation/Chapter5/chapter5.md

 Someone was excommunicated and arranges to accuse a bishop; he brings in an adolescent under 14 years for the purpose of asserting the case with him.
-Who, when he is prohibited from accusation, makes himself a witness and the minor the accuser;[^b] but the minor wishes to perform the role of [both] accuser and witness.
+Who, when he is prohibited from accusation, makes himself a witness and the minor the accuser;[^4] but the minor wishes to perform the role of [both] accuser and witness.
 On the appointed day, the bishop does not come to court [and] is suspended from communion.
-After the court reconvened again,[^c] the accuser is found [to be] at fault in [bringing] the accusation.
+After the court reconvened again,[^5] the accuser is found [to be] at fault in [bringing] the accusation.
 Finally, he proceeds to the assertion of his own case.
 It is asked therefore first whether an excommunicate can accuse another?
 Second, whether